We Gasped When We Finally Realised What Buddhist Dukkha And Sukha Mean

 The middle way is the way between two ignorant ways.
 The first is the ignorance through which we try to drown out unhappiness by constantly indulging.
 The second is when we self-mortify in a (fruitless) effort to gain liberation.
 My guide to Pratyahara talks about this in more depth.

-I always think of the Noble Eightfold Path as the healthy, balanced way, because it is the path by which we act healthily towards ourselves, meeting our needs without indulging, and refusing excess but not mortifying.
+The Noble Eightfold Path is the healthy, balanced way, because it is the path by which we act healthily towards ourselves, meeting our needs without indulging, and refusing excess but not mortifying.

 This is the path that leads to enlightenment and Nibbana.

 6. Trace the route causes of Tanha (craving)

 Dissatisfaction and unhappiness have beginnings.
 By tracing the dissatisfaction / unhappiness back to its root we can weed it out of the mind.

 The root cause of suffering is Tanha, which is basically craving.

-To give a modern day example of tanha: you see your neighbour driving a ne Mercedez when you’re in a clapped-out old banger (pardon my British slang).
+To give a modern day example of tanha: you see your neighbour driving a Mercedez when you’re in a clapped-out old banger (pardon my British slang).
 You feel dissatisfied because you want to be in the Merrcedez.
 This Tanha then develops as you feel dissatisfied with the other things you have, thinking them not good enough.

 Wind it back.